 Case 2.
 Getting an executable to reverse engineer

-The simplest case is reverse engineering of an executable from some ipa or an app.
-The executable can be obtained in an obvious way from app.
-Regarding the ipa, it is a regular zip-archive.
-It has a certain structure.
-Executable can be found inside Payload/*.app subdirectory of the archive.
+And when you decompile an IPA file, it’s just a regular zip archive with a certain structure.
+An executable can be found inside the Payload/*.app subdirectory of the archive.
 In such form, any executable can be traced by any reverse engineering tool described above.

-The more tricky case is reverse engineering of the iOS part.
-Usually we need to have the jailbroken device.
-If jailbreak is not an option, there is still a possibility to get file from filesystem by using Document Interaction functionality.
+A more tricky case is reverse engineering the iOS part.
+Usually, we need to have a jailbroken device.
+If jailbreaking is not an option, there’s still a possibility to get the file from the filesystem using the Document Interaction functionality.

 Case 3.
 Reversing emulator binaries

-If there is no chance to get binary from device, there is still a possibility to get it from the iOS simulator.
-The simulator is x86 and its code differs from iOS on real device.
-Nevertheless, interfaces of daemons and frameworks are the same as on true iOS.
+If there’s no chance to get binary from a device, there’s still a possibility to get it from an iOS simulator.
+The tricky part is that the simulator is x86 and its code differs from the iOS code on a real device.
+Nevertheless, interfaces of daemons and frameworks are the same as on a true iOS device.

 Case 4.
-Finding cause of application specific issue
+Finding the cause of application-specific issues

-We usually have (or can get) a crash report and a stack trace.
+If there’s some kind of application-specific issue we need to investigate, we can get a crash report and a stack trace.
 In such cases, we need to understand the common logic around the issue.
-It can look like complicated task because of private functions displayed in stack trace as ___lldb_unnamed_function.
-The universal way to locate such private function by using disassembler or MachOView is to find its offset relatively the __text section.
-We can usually get function address from trace, segment address can be found using debugger command: (lldb) image dump sections.
+This can look like a complicated task because of the private functions displayed in stack trace, such as ___lldb_unnamed_function.
+The universal way to locate such a private function using a disassembler or MachOView is to find its offset that correlates with the __text section.
+We can usually get the function address from trace, while the segment address can be found with the help of the debugger command:

-The great hint for understanding the internal structure of executable are tracking strings.
-Function names can be often tracked by strings passed to system log.
-The principal application delegate can be found by inspecting arguments of NS- or UIApplicationMain.
+A great hint for understanding the internal structure of an executable is using tracking strings.
+Function names can be often tracked by strings passed to the system log.
+The principal application delegate can be found by inspecting arguments of NS- or UIApplicationMain functions.

 Case 5.
-Reverse engineering by using private or internal functionality
+Reverse engineering using private or internal functionality

-Usually we have a public API as a starting point and thus we know the framework we should explore.
-In some cases, we can use debug-symbols instead of framework binary.
-We can find them at ~/Library/Developer/Xcode/iOS DeviceSupport/.
+Usually, we have a public API as a starting point, and thus we know the framework we should explore.
+In some cases, we can use debug symbols instead of a framework binary.
+We can find these symbols at ~/Library/Developer/Xcode/iOS DeviceSupport/.

-It is expected, that internals are not exported.
-Regarding Objective-C code, even internal code can be executed by using the low-level obj-c runtime.
-If it is not, than it is always a possibility to dump classes declarations using otool or class-dump and use them without confusing the linker.
+It is expected that internals are not exported.
+With Objective-C code, even internal code can be executed using the low-level obj-c runtime.
+If it can't be, then there’s a possibility to dump class declarations using otool or class-dump and use these internals without confusing the linker.

-It is a common thing, when framework appears to be a proxy between the application and a daemon.
-The example of such client-server tandem is MobileInstallation.framework and installd.
+A framework frequently appears to be a proxy between the application and a daemon.
+Examples of such client-server tandems are MobileInstallation.framework and installd.
 When someone makes a call to MobileInstallation.framework, it delegates most of the work to installd using rpc.

-The xpc runs in restricted environment by default.
-Any capabilities must be whitelisted by a set of entitlements.
-In other case privileged tasks are not permitted.
-This often makes xpc hard to use.
-That's why low-level mach is the better option.
+Xpc runs in a restricted environment by default.
+Any capabilities must be whitelisted by a set of entitlements; otherwise, privileged tasks aren’t permitted.
+This limitation is what often makes xpc hard to use and turns the low-level mach into a much better option.